andykingking/trigger_build/README.md

 ## Usage

-TriggerBuild is a simple command line application that can be used to trigger builds on TravisCI.
+TriggerBuild is a simple command line application that can be used to trigger builds on Travis CI.

 The following example triggers a build of trigger_build: